RuolinZheng08/renpy-rhythm/README.md

 The script can also be run on an entire directory, `python generate_beatmap.py audio/` will take all valid audio files and generate their beat maps.

 `beatmap.txt` is really just a text file with floating point numbers separated by newlines, each denoting when a note should appear.
 It's usually a couple hundred lines long, meaning that the song has a couple hundred notes.
 It may look like below, where the first note appears `0.0259` second into the song and the last note shown appears `2.7948` seconds into the song.
+See those `game/audio/*.beatmap.txt` for more information.

 ```
 0.0259